-See the CICS Application Programming Reference manual for information about the EXEC CICS ADDRESS command.
+For complete information about the EXEC CICS ADDRESS command, see ADDRESS, in the CICS Application Programming Reference.
 The following support is provided for the ADDRESS options.

 ACEE The Access Control Environment Element (ACEE) is created by an external security manager when a CICS user signs on.
 This option not supported in JCICS.